Mass Spectrum of Non-Charmed and Charmed Meson States in Extended Linear-Sigma Model: Mesonic Lagrangian of extended Linear-Sigma Model

 \section{Mesonic Lagrangian of extended Linear-Sigma Model}

-The extended linear-sigma model (eLSM) is an effective QCD-like model, in which the chiral symmetry is realized in the hadronic approaches in a linear representation \cite{Gell-Mann:1960mvl}.
-The nonlinear representation considers only the Goldstone bosons besides the vector mesons \cite{GASSER1984142,Bando:1987br}.
-The linear representation, on the other hand, allows to consider the chiral partners of the Goldstone bosons, the scalar mesons.
-Its extension to the vector sector allows the introduction of vector and axialvector mesons.
-Therefore, the construction of an extended linear-sigma model (eLSM), with either $N_f = 2$ or $N_f = 3$ or recently $N_f=4$ attracted the attention of many theoreticians.
-As shortly discussed in the introduction, eLSM takes into account the chiral symmetry besides many other QCD symmetries \cite{Rosenzweig:1981cu}.
+The extended linear-sigma model (eLSM) incorporates chiral symmetry in a linear representation \cite{Gell-Mann:1960mvl}.
+The nonlinear representation only considers Goldstone bosons but not vector mesons \cite{GASSER1984142,Bando:1987br}.
+The linear representation also allows us to examine scalar Goldstone bosons, but its expansion enables the introduction of vector and axialvector mesons.
+As mentioned in the introduction, eLSM considers chiral symmetry among other QCD symmetries \cite{Rosenzweig:1981cu}.